medpay or medical payments

 💡 Pro Tip:

-Tell your treating accident doctor that you have medical payments coverage, he will file all the paperwork for you
+Tell your treating accident doctor that you have medical payments coverage, they will file all the paperwork for you

 📈 Will Filing a MedPay Claim Raise My Insurance Rates?